 Tip: Tap or drag the pill-shaped control at the top of the media box upward or downward to show or hide it as needed.
-The "always show playback controls" option in forScore's settings panel allows semi-transparent rewind, play, and pause buttons to remain on-screen even when the media box is hidden.
+The "always show playback controls" option in forScore's settings panel (under "advanced options") allows semi-transparent rewind, play, and pause buttons to remain on-screen even when the media box is hidden.